RanvierMUD/ranviermud/docs/extending/commands.md

 ## Example Commands

-Both of  commands happen to interact with the player but take note that you have access to the entirety of the game's state inside these commands.
-That includes all active players, all areas, rooms, NPCs, and items in the game, server configuration as defined in `ranvier.json` and more.
+Both of these commands happen to interact with the player but take note that you have access to the entirety of the game's state inside these commands.
+That includes all active players, all areas, rooms, NPCs, and items in the game, server configuration as defined in `ranvier.json`, and more.
 See the `ranvier` executable's `GameState` variable for a list of all the things you have access to.
 Further, the `core-commands` default bundle which ships with Ranvier has many example commands to work from.